 If you think you are eligible you can apply online for council tax support.

 Please note: if you claim Universal Credit you still need to separately and promptly claim Council Tax Support - this is not included as part of a Universal Credit claim.

 Changes to council tax support

-From April 2016, for working age claims, the maximum amount of time you can backdate your entitlement to a discount is being reduced from up to six months down to one month.
+From April 2016, for working age claims, the maximum amount of time you can backdate your entitlement to a discount was reduced from up to six months down to one month.
 Please ensure you make a claim as soon as you may become entitled, as any delay without ‘continuous good cause’ could result in loss of entitlement.

 To assist with the above changes and to help with any other individual circumstances that may cause significant financial hardship there is a discretionary scheme available.

 Further information, including how to apply, is available from the Citizens Advice Bureau website or by calling 0344 499 4120.